How to use your indoor caddy

 We collect food waste weekly on the same day as your other waste collections; just follow these 2 steps:

-- line your small kitchen caddy with the polythene food waste bags provided.
-Please DO NOT use any other type of carrier bags.
-If you run out of the polythene food waste bags please wrap any food waste inside newspaper
+- line your small kitchen caddy with the polythene food waste bags provided; please don't use any other type of carrier bags (if you run out of the polythene food waste bags please wrap any food waste inside newspaper)

-- when it is full, tie the bag and put it into your larger, outside, 23 litre food waste caddy
+- when it is full, tie the bag and put it into your larger, outdoor food waste recycling bin.

 The outside food bins have lockable lids, which will keep flies out and help deter rats, foxes and squirrels!